-No student’s outer clothing, pockets, or his or her personal effects (e.g., handbags, backpacks, etc.) or vehicle shall be searched by authorized school personnel unless there are reasonable grounds to believe the search will reveal evidence that the student has violated or is violating either a school rule or the law.1 Search of a student’s person shall be conducted only with the express authority of the Principal or designee.Authorized Personnel
+No student’s outer clothing, pockets, or his or her personal effects (e.g., handbags, backpacks, etc.) or vehicle shall be searched by authorized school personnel unless there are reasonable grounds to believe the search will reveal evidence that the student has violated or is violating either a District policy or applicable law.1 Search of a student’s outer clothing, pockets, or his or her personal effects (e.g., handbags, backpacks, etc.) or vehicle shall be conducted only with the express authority of the Principal or designee.
+However, nothing herein may preclude a student from being subjected to an electronic screening detector.
+An affirmative signal or response from a detector will serve as reasonable suspicion for a more intrusive search.

+When there are reasonable grounds to believe that a search of a student or their personal effects will reveal evidence that the pupil has violated or is violating either a District policy or applicable law, a refusal by the student or their parent/guardian to permit the search shall result in disciplinary action as if the student had been found in possession of the item(s) the student is suspected of possessing.
+If a student fails to consent to a search, the student shall be informed of the consequences under this policy, and their continued refusal shall subject them to the disciplinary action outlined above.

+Authorized Personnel

 Searches of a student’s person or his or her personal effects or vehicle shall be conducted only by a school employee at the direction and control of the Principal/designee.
 However, when an immediate threat to the health or safety of others occurs off site with no certified employee reasonably available, a non-certified person (i.e., bus driver or coach/sponsor) that is responsible for the students is authorized to conduct the search of a student or his/her personal effects.
 Examples of immediate threats would include reasonable suspicion of the presence of illegal drugs or a weapon.